Yakovlev SJ-100: Sukhoi Superjet 100 95LR (Long Range)

 Released in 2013, the Superjet 100 95LR increases the range of the aircraft up to 4,578 km (2,472 nmi), achieved through increased fuel capacity and optimised performance.
 The seating configuration remains the same as the base 95B variant.
 The aircraft requires a slightly longer takeoff run of approximately 2,052 m (6,732 ft) with an MTOW increased from 45.88 to 49.45 t.
 However, the 5% thrust increase provided by the upgraded PowerJet SaM146 1S18 engines helps mitigate the impact of the heavier weight.

-Production of the 100 95LR concluded in 2022, with production focused on the Russified SJ-100 NEW.
+Production of the 100 95LR concluded in 2022, with production focused on the Russified SJ-100.

-Yakovlev SJ-100 NEW
+Yakovlev SJ-100

-An upgraded and Russified derivative of the Superjet 100 in development since 2018, aimed at reducing reliance on sanctioned western components and improving performance.
+The Yakovlev SJ-100 is an upgraded and Russified derivative of the Superjet 100 in development since 2018, aimed at reducing reliance on sanctioned western components and improving performance.
 The aircraft is advertised as featuring an increased seating of 103, a maximum range of 4,320 km (2,332 nmi) and an MTOW of 49.45 t.

-This variant replaces the PowerJet SaM146 engines, found on earlier planes, with the Russian-built Aviadvigatel PD-8, a derated version of the PD-14 used on the Yakovlev MC-21, produced by the United Engine Corporation.
+This variant replaces the PowerJet SaM146 engines, found on earlier planes, with the Russian-built NPO Saturn PD-8, developed on the basis of the SaM146 and the PD-14 used on the Yakovlev MC-21, produced by the United Engine Corporation.
 The sabrelet wingtip extensions which were previously an optional extra on the 95B and 95LR are now standard.
 As a result the aircraft has an increased wingspan of 29 metres compared to the earlier 27 metres.
 As part of the import substitution, avionics and control systems previously supplied by Thales are replaced with systems provided by GosNIIAS, KRET and Polyot.
 Along with the MC-21, the aircraft's avionics is to be powered by the ARINC 653-compliant JetOS real-time operating system developed at GosNIIAS.